llm-bible/llm-bible.github.io/_publications/sheng2024from.markdown

 bibkey: sheng2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.11964"}
-tags: ['Prompting', 'Agentic', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Agentic', 'Prompting', 'Reinforcement Learning']
 ---
 We develop a simple and straightforward methodology to create AI computer agents that can carry out diverse computer tasks and self-improve by developing